Biochemistry III- Proteins from gene to function

 This course will provide a deeper understanding of proteins, by studying their life and ultimately their death.
 We will marvel at the birth of a protein on the ribosome, admire the complexities of its journey through the cell and be amazed at the intricacies of its folding and assembly into a functional unit.
 We will also explore how it functions to carry out biochemical processes.
 We will investigate the way that a protein is degraded so that the cycle can be repeated.
 Along the way you will receive grounding in important methodologies to study proteins.
 The knowledge acquired will be used to understand the molecular basis for protein-based diseases.
 It will also be used to understand how protein-based drugs can be developed to treat these diseases.

 The course will consist of twelve lectures and three laboratory practicals.
-There is also a literature assignment (group works), where students will work in small groups to investigate a contemporary, front-line area of biochemical research.
+There is also a literature assignment (group work), where students will work in small groups to investigate a contemporary, front-line area of biochemical research.
 Details about these activities are described below.

 Theory 7.5 ECTS